Melipotis

 Melipotis is a genus of moths in the family Erebidae first described by Jacob Hübner in 1818.

 Description

 Palpi with second joint obliquely upturned and reaching vertex of head, and long porrect third joint.
 Antennae with short fasciculated cilia in male.
 Thorax and abdomen smoothly scaled.
 Mid and hind tibia with medial and terminal tufts of long spinous hairs.
 Forewings with somewhat quadrate apex.

 Species

+The following species are recognised in the genus Melipotis: